tillitis/tillitis-key1/doc/threat_model/threat_model.md

 * UDS - Unique Device Secret.
 Provisioned and stored in the FPGA NVCM during TKey device provisioning.
 Never to be replaced or altered during the life time of a given TKey device.
 Used to derive application secrets.
 Must never leave the device.
-Tillitis must NOT not store a copy of the UDS.
+Tillitis must not store a copy of the UDS.

 * UDI - Unique Device ID.
 Provisioned and stored in the FPGA NVCM